ececsk/ececsk/README.md

 - 🌱 I’m currently learning Python and Java

-- 📝 I try to write articles on various topics [https://medium.com/@ececoskuncay](https://medium.com/@ececoskuncay)
+- 📝 I try to write articles on various topics on [medium](https://medium.com/@ececoskuncay)

 - 📫 How to reach me **ececoskuncay@gmail.com**